 - Are not kept engaged when things change at work

-- Demands – Employees should feel that they have the capability to deal with the demands of their role, they should feel that demands are reasonable and achievable, in relation to the number of hours they work.
-They should also have the abilities and skills to do their job and any work environment concerns should be addressed.
+- Demands – Employees should feel that they have the capability to deal with the demands of their role.
+They should feel that demands are reasonable and achievable about the number of hours they work.
+They should also have the abilities and skills to do their job, and any work environment concerns should be addressed.

 - Control – Employees should have some control over the work organisation and undertaking.
 They should be able to discuss and have input into their role and should be consulted over matters that could affect their role, for example.